Applying to do an Erasmus+ Internship or Traineeship placement - EU student

 It should be considered and authorised by a senior administrator and the Head of Department in terms of feasibility, together with your academic supervisor/mentor

 If the proposal is acceptable to the department, it is essential that:

 a) a mutually agreeable work plan is confirmed

 b) mutually acceptable start and end dates are confirmed (be aware this will depend on academic interests, current areas of prominent work and departmental strategy)

 It is important that you acknowledge that your application will be reviewed pragmatically by the academic department that you have identified and it is with regret that not all applications will be successful.

-- Step 5 - On receipt of written confirmation from the relevant academic department you can begin to look at the practicalities of your placement:
+5. On receipt of written confirmation from the relevant academic department you can begin to look at the practicalities of your placement

-a).
-Erasmus+ students with EU/EEA nationality only: apply for a student internship card here
+a) Erasmus+ students with EU/EEA nationality only: apply for a student internship card

-The Accommodation Office website has valuable information about how to apply.
-It is important to remember that accommodation can not be guaranteed and that applications need to be made following the Accommodation Office procedures.
+The Accommodation website has valuable information about how to apply.
+It is important to remember that accommodation can not be guaranteed and that applications need to be made following the Accommodation office procedures.

-The accommodation Office may require you to confirm that you are a current student at your Home University and a template letter has been set up to help you in providing this [click here].
+The accommodation office may require you to confirm that you are a current student at your Home University.
+A template letter has been set up to help you in providing this.